tdriley/webext-sync/README.md

 })
 ```

-In any other extension parts, set them up to set and receive changes:
+In any other extension parts, set them up to store and receive changes:

 ```javascript
 // popup.js, options.js, or content scripts